dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

 ``refined.pickle`` from the previous refinement step.
 By default the scan-varying refinement looks for smooth changes over an interval of 36° intervals, to avoid fitting unphysical models to noise, though this parameter can be tuned.
-We can use the :ref:`html-report`, described shortly, to view the results of fitting to smoothly varying crystal cell parameters:
+We can use the :ref:`betalactamase-html-report`, described shortly, to view the results of fitting to smoothly varying crystal cell parameters:

 .. image:: /figures/process_detail_betalactamase/scan_varying.png